rikosintie/Ubuntu4NetworkEngineers/docs/SSH.md

 - sudo systemctl disable ssh – disables SSH server after next reboot
 - sudo systemctl enable ssh – enables SSH after the next reboot.

 The OpenSSH server configuration file is located at `/etc/ssh/ssh_config`.
-To edit the configuration file use the following `sudo nano /etc/ssh/ssh_config` command.
+To edit the configuration file use the following command:

+`sudo nano /etc/ssh/ssh_config`

-To check the version of OpenSSH daemon installed:
+To check the version of the OpenSSH daemon installed:

 ```bash
 sshd -V